wildwinter/game-subtitles/players/player-unreal/README.md

 Player->MaxLines = 3; // takes effect on next Start()
 ```

 All methods are also Blueprint-callable. `OnComplete` is a `BlueprintAssignable` dynamic multicast delegate.
+HandleSubtitleDone() will have to call Stop() to clear the text.

 ### `ISubtitleRenderer` (UInterface, `ISubtitleRenderer.h`)